anlunjiang/aws_certifications/cloud_practioner/aws_skillbuilder/module_1/intro.md

 Used when apps are better maintained on prem - or due to government regulations.

 # Benefits of cloud computing
-* Trade upfront expense for variable expense
+* Trade upfront expense for lower variable expense
 * Stop spending money to run and maintain data centers
 * Stop guessing capacity
 * Massive economies of scale